macCesar/purgeTSS/README.md

 [Tailwind TSS Sample App](https://github.com/macCesar/tailwind.tss-sample-app)

 ## Contributing
-If you have any suggestions or enhancements, please make a PR.
+If you have any suggestions or improvements, please make a PR.

 ## License
-purgeTSS is open-sourced software licensed under the MIT license.
+`purgeTSS` is open-sourced software licensed under the MIT license.